 Throughout the ages, masculinity has been portrayed in many different ways through paintings, sculptures, and other forms of art.
 Many view the ancient Greek culture as the epitome of masculinity, with its famous pieces such as the Kroisos Kouros, Kritios Boy, and of course, the classic Laocoon and His Sons.
+These pieces became a source of inspiration for those who aspire to improve their fitness and physique

 Many more recent artists, such as Michelangelo, have portrayed the ideal male body as being one of proportions, with the famous Golden Ratio guiding their artwork.
 Recently however, many contemporary artists have begun to challenge traditional masculinity through art.